Using the AI Design Assistant in Minerva - Staff Guide

 Tools with AI options

-• Learning Module Creation (containers only) - Generate module structure based on an objective, concept, or theme.
+- Learning Module Creation (containers only) - Generate module structure based on an objective, concept, or theme.
 The Design Assistant can generate one or more Learning Module containers and can include a title, image and description.

-• Test questions - For formative assessments.
+- Test questions - Recommended for formative assessments.

 How the AI Design Assistant works

-• Description - Add specific text here to narrow the focus.
+- Description - Add specific text here to narrow the focus.

 Where you can select the addition of images, these are from the Unsplash library of images.
 They are copyright free.
 If you like a generated Learning Module but don't like the image, it is always possible to remove/change the image after adding it to your module.